Andrew Tate: Surveys

-In January 2023, a survey by "The Man Cave" of 500 teenage Australian boys found that 28 per cent looked up to Tate and 36 per cent found him relatable.
-Of 24 schools, half said they were "seeing a significant and negative impact of his influence on our boys".
-The next month, a survey by Hope not Hate found that eight in ten British males aged 16–17 had viewed Tate's content, with 45 per cent of British males aged 16–24 having a positive view of him, compared to 1 per cent of British females aged 16 and 17.

-In September 2023, YouGov data found that 26 per cent of men aged 18–29 and 28 per cent of men aged 30–39 agreed with Tate's views on women.
-Of the 63 per cent of British adults who had heard of Tate, 6 per cent held a positive view, with men making up 12 per cent and women 3 per cent of views, while about half had a negative view.

-In October 2023, a survey by Women's Aid and ORB International found that 40 per cent of 7–18 year-olds had heard of Tate, including 21 per cent of 7–11 year-olds and 43–53 per cent of 11–18 year-olds.
-The report found a correlation between being exposed to Tate's content and having harmful perceptions of relationships, with children exposed to such content being "five times more likely to think hurting people is OK".

-In February 2024, research by King's College London, the Center for Women's Global Leadership, and Ipsos found that one in five men aged 16–29 who had heard of Tate held a favourable view, compared to 7 per cent of women in the same age group.
-Based on the survey of over 3,700 respondents aged 16 and over, only 6 per cent held a favourable view, while more than three out of four held an unfavourable view.
-One in seven agreed with his views on male identity and gender roles and 61 per cent disagreed.
+Several surveys have measured Tate's reach and influence among young people, particularly in the United Kingdom.
+A February 2023 Hope not Hate poll found eight in ten British males aged 16–17 had viewed Tate's content, with 45 per cent of British males aged 16–24 holding a positive view of him, compared to 1 per cent of British females aged 16–17.
+A September 2023 YouGov poll found 26–28 per cent of British men aged 18–39 agreed with Tate's views on women, though only 6 per cent of the 63 per cent of British adults who had heard of him held a positive view overall.
+A Women's Aid and ORB International survey the same month found 40 per cent of children aged 7–18 had heard of Tate, and that exposure to his content correlated with harmful perceptions of relationships, including being "five times more likely to think hurting people is OK".
+A February 2024 study by King's College London, the Center for Women's Global Leadership, and Ipsos similarly found only 6 per cent of UK adults held a favourable view of Tate, though one in five men aged 16–29 who had heard of him did.

+A January 2023 survey of 500 teenage boys in Australia by "The Man Cave" found that 28 per cent looked up to Tate, and half of the 24 schools surveyed reported a "significant and negative impact" on their students.